tdkehoe/triggerable-firebase-functions-with-angular/README.md

 For your cloud URL, deploy your function then look in your Firebase console.
 Find your callable function is your list of deployed functions.
 The URL will be displayed there.

+During development you'll want to have both URLs in your Angular controller so you can switch between running in the emulator and the cloud.

 ## Deploy to the Firebase cloud

 In your Firebase console, add a new project.
 Give your project a Firestore database.
 Upgrade your project to the `Blaze` (paid) plan.
 (Cloud Functions aren't free.)